beyondnoji/Wizard-CardGame/README.md

 I coded this in Java and on NetBeans, and I used JFrame for the graphical interface.
 # From this project, I learnt three fundamental skills:
 1. It made me truly understand and become familiar with Object-oriented programming, becuase I had to author a Player class, a Card class, as well as class for each frame (e.g., Battle frame or the GameOver frame).
-2. It taught me how to use flow-charts and ensure the logic of the program allowed for logical transitions from phase to phase (e.g., when the player's health is zero, move the program to the GameOver frame)
+2. It taught me how to use flow-charts and ensure the logic of the program allowed for logical transitions from phase to phase (e.g., when the player's health is zero, move the program to the GameOver frame).
-3. It taught me how to make GUIs, create buttons, color the screen, and integrate custom images into the program
+3. It taught me how to make GUIs, create buttons, color the screen, display and alter the text, as well as integrate my own custom images into the program.
 # Here are images showcasing the actual game:
 ![image](https://github.com/beyondnoji/Wizard-CardGame/assets/77652781/8be909a1-69d1-4b5a-9f32-a7a535c5266e)
 ![image](https://github.com/beyondnoji/Wizard-CardGame/assets/77652781/e27d78f9-6ea6-4604-b055-9326f12d761d)